 1951 - Midfielder Steve Arnold was born in Wembley.
 He signed from Crewe Alexandra for £12,000 in September 1970 but only ever made two first-team appearances before moving to Rochdale in June 1973.
 His career never really took off, and he retired from the game aged 23.

 1898 – Inside-forward Billy McDevitt was born in Belfast.
 He signed from Swansea Town in 1923, being converted into a centre-half, but played just four times before moving on to Exeter City for a club record fee in May 1925.

 King Billy’s memorable debut

 1946 - Billy Liddell scored on his official reds bow as we won 2-0 at Chester in an FA Cup Third Round first leg match.
-Inside-forward Kevin Baron, defender Fred Finney, centre-half Laurie Hughes, left-back Ray Lambert, keeper Harry Wheeler Nickson, left-half Bob Paisley and winger Bob Priday all also debuted in this game.
+Inside-forward Kevin Baron, defender Fred Finney, centre-half Laurie Hughes, full-back Ray Lambert, keeper Harry Wheeler Nickson, left-half Bob Paisley and winger Bob Priday all also debuted in this game.
 Willie Fagan nabbed the other goal, but unfortunately, we were knocked out by Bolton Wanderers in the next round.

 2011 – Roy Hodgson took charge of his last reds game as we were beaten 3-1 at Blackburn Rovers.
 Left-back Paul Konchesky made his eighteenth and final reds appearance, while Steven Gerrard missed a penalty after notching from open play.
 When Ryan Babel came on for David N’Gog, this was the 3,000th substitution in the club’s history.
 Benjani bagged a brace, the last of his four goals past us, after Martin Olsson had opened the scoring.